vercel/next.js/docs/testing.md

 **Extend Jest with custom matchers**

-`@testing-library/jest-dom` includes a set of convenient [custom matchers](https://github.com/testing-library/jest-dom#custom-matchers) such as `.toBeInTheDocument()` that make it easier to write tests.
+`@testing-library/jest-dom` includes a set of convenient [custom matchers](https://github.com/testing-library/jest-dom#custom-matchers) such as `.toBeInTheDocument()` making it easier to write tests.
 You can import the custom matchers for every test by adding the following option to the Jest configuration file:

 ```json
 // jest.config.js